Silicon Valley BART extension: Funding

 Santa Clara County was originally planned to be part of the BART system, but local governments did not approve.
 Minor service at Palo Alto near San Mateo County had also been planned originally.

 In 2000, Santa Clara County voters approved a 30-year half-cent sales tax increase to fund BART, which took effect in April 2006.
 To make up for a shortfall in projected federal funding, an increase in the sales tax by 0.125 percent was proposed if additional federal funding were secured.
 In the process of obtaining the federal funding necessary to build the BART extension, the Federal Transit Administration issued a "Not Recommended" rating in January 2004.

 The FTA was concerned about the ability of VTA to operate BART and other bus services at the same time.
 VTA continued to design BART and prepare the required environmental documents.

-In 2006, the Santa Clara County Board of Supervisors placed a half-cent general sales tax increase for unspecified transportation projects along with other county services.
-It was advocated by supporters of the BART Silicon Valley extension and labor groups.
+In 2006, the Santa Clara County Board of Supervisors placed on the ballot for the upcoming primary election a half-cent general sales tax increase for unspecified transportation projects along with other county services.
+It was advocated for by supporters of the BART Silicon Valley extension and labor groups.

 The measure would have funded improvements to local hospitals, clinics, and transportation.
 On June 6, 2006, voters defeated the measure by a margin of 58% to 42%.
-In December 2006, the VTA board authorized $135 million in contract amendments to continue engineering work and environmental clearance on the extension, with a proposal to bring a tax increase to operate the BART extension in 2008.
+In December 2006, the VTA board authorized $135 million in contract amendments to continue engineering work and environmental clearance on the extension, with a proposal to bring a tax increase to operate the BART extension before the voters for approval in 2008.

 By a two-thirds majority, Santa Clara County voters approved Measure B in November 2008, implementing a 30-year, 1/8-cent local sales tax dedicated solely to funding the operating and maintenance costs associated with the BART Silicon Valley extension.
 The 2008 Measure B sales tax took effect in July 2012.